 Nissan has received three reports of airbags failing to deploy during car accidents.
 One of these incidents involved an injury to a vehicle occupant.
 In addition, Nissan has received complaints from consumers with vehicles that already received repairs.
 Thus, if your vehicle is part of this Nissan recall, then it is essential to have it repaired right away.

 Harmed by a Defective Nissan Vehicle?
 Our Attorneys Can Explain Your Options

-If you or a loved one was harmed in a Nissan vehicle due to airbag failure, then the North Carolina vehicle defect lawyers at Riddle & Brantley, LLP can help you determine your compensation eligibility.
+If you or a loved one was harmed in a Nissan vehicle due to airbag failure, then the North Carolina vehicle defect lawyers at Riddle & Brantley can help you determine your compensation eligibility.
 Car defects can lead to spinal cord injuries, brain injuries, severe burns and other injuries that can severely limit your quality of life.
 Damages from a product liability lawsuit can help pay for your injury-related expenses.
 However, it is important to be selective when choosing an attorney to handle your case to receive the maximum amount in compensation.

 Our attorneys are ready to evaluate the details of your case and help you determine if you may be eligible for compensation.
 The attorneys at Riddle & Brantley take cases on a contingency fee basis.
 This means you do not owe us attorney’s fees unless we secure compensation for you or your family.
 We also offer free initial consultations that can help explain your rights and whether you have options to file a lawsuit.
 To contact our attorneys, please give us a call at (800) 525-7111 or use our online contact form to describe your situation.
 At Riddle & Brantley, justice counts.